 5) The Dissonance Tour

 Holy shit.
 When my two favorites, Trent Reznor (Nine Inch Nails) and David Bowie came together in 1995 to create music, I about died!
 The tunes they created together are haunting, the beats are strong with that signature NIN feel, but with Bowie lyricism and harmonies that are guaranteed to blow you away.
-Enjoy this 38 minute tour video, and then go listen to my favorite collaborative song by this pair, “I’m Afraid of Americans” (1997). –Diva
+Go listen to my favorite collaborative song by this pair, “I’m Afraid of Americans” (1997). –Diva

 6) Modern Love